snowplow-archive/snowplow.github.com/_posts/2016-03-14-snowplow-r78-great-hornbill-released.md

 }
 {% endhighlight %}

-<h2 id="badRows">New format for bad rows</h2>
+<h2 id="badRows">6.
+New format for bad rows</h2>

-The Scala Stream Collector, Stream Enrich, and Kinesis Elasticsearch Sink have had the format of their bad rows updated: the "errors" field is no longer an array of strings, but an array of objects where each object contains both the error message and the level of the error.
+We have updated the format of the bad rows in Scala Stream Collector, Stream Enrich, and Kinesis Elasticsearch Sink: the "errors" field is no longer an array of strings, but instead an array of objects where each object contains both the error message and the level of the error.

 An example of a bad row in the new format, generated by feeding Stream Enrich with a malformed Thrift object:

 {% highlight json %}
 {